General Playhouse Audition Information

 When you first arrive at the Playhouse (on the day of auditions), you will be asked to fill out an audition form.
 The form asks for basic information, such as name, address, phone number, height, etc. There is also a space where you may indicate your previous experience, as well as an area where you may list your possible rehearsal conflicts (times and days during which you may not be available between the date of auditions and performance dates).
 Often, it is with this information we develop our rehearsal schedule.
 If a list of available characters is provided, refer to the list to see which characters may be within your capabilities, or age range.
 Please fill this form out as completely (and honestly) as possible.

 If the production is a musical, and you are auditioning for a singing role, you will be asked to sing a short song, or a section of a song, that you are comfortable with.
 While most directors will encourage you to sing any song you choose, some will ask you to sing a song from the show.
 If that is the case, that information will be released in advance.
-We usually ask that those singing bring with them sheet music in the appropriate key for our accompanist, or a CD (without other voices–like a karaoke CD) to sing with.
+We usually ask that those singing bring with them a CD, or digital copy of the instrumental track- without other voices (phone’s with Bluetooth typically work) to sing with.

 If this is not possible, you may often be allowed to sing without accompaniment.
 We will sometimes ask for those auditioning to sing an additional song, if we need to hear more, but we will also provide and/or teach you a section of the song we’d like to hear.

 If the production has a children’s chorus, those of the appropriate age may only be asked to sing and not read at all.
 In all music auditions, we audition one person at a time, and each person auditions on stage, in front of the others who are auditioning.
 Of course, parents (and others) are always welcome to be in the “audience” when their child auditions.